 I recommend watching this video.

 In addition to believing in God and the teachings of the Quran, Muslims also believe in angels, the devil (Shaytan), and the afterlife.
-Every soul will be judged by God on the Day of Judgment, and the outcome will determine their eternal fate—either in Paradise (Jannah) or Hell (Jahannam).
+Every soul will be judged by God on the Day of Judgment, and the outcome will determine their eternal fate: either in Paradise (Jannah) or Hell (Jahannam).

 Islam is a universal faith, intended for all of mankind regardless of race, nationality, or social status.
 It emphasizes the brotherhood and unity of the Muslim community.
-Muslims around the world, who number approximately 1.9 billion, are united by their belief in one God and the guidance of the Prophet Muhammad.
+Muslims around the world are united by their belief in one God and the guidance of the Prophet Muhammad.
 Anyone, at any stage of life, can embrace Islam.
 To become a Muslim, one simply needs to make the declaration of faith, known as the Shahada, which is a simple but profound statement: “I bear witness that there is only one God (Allah in Arabic), and that Muhammad is His servant and messenger.”
 This can be said aloud, in front of witnesses, or privately, but it must be said with genuine belief and conviction.

 Through the Shahada, a person joins the Muslim Ummah (community), becoming part of a worldwide family that is committed to peace, justice, and the worship of the One True God.
 Islam, with its comprehensive guidance for living a righteous life, offers hope, purpose, and fulfillment for all who choose to follow its path.